anshuman4luv/OciGenAiAgents/readme.md

 **Exposing Gen Ai Agents via Oracle Digital Assistant**

-**Retrieve the Agent Endpoint ID
+**Retrieve the Agent Endpoint ID**

-**1. Open your Gen ai Agent dashboard and go to the Agents tab as shown below
+1. Open your Gen ai Agent dashboard and go to the Agents tab as shown below

 <img src="./media/image1.png" style="width:6.5in;height:3.05347in" />